 - Take the Skyride to the top of Grouse Mountain for a panoramic view of Vancouver or if you’re feeling energetic, the 850m track is a challenging hike.

-- Stanley Park is a picturesque place to hang out and meet the locals (last time I was there I made friends with a racoon).
+- Stanley Park is a picturesque place to hang out and meet the locals (last time I was there, I made friends with a racoon).
+A great way to explore is on a Stanley Park Bike Tour.

 The thriving metropolis of Toronto is Canada’s largest and buzziest city.